fafeitsch/Route-Detour-Analyzer/README.md

 ## Features

-* Define custom lines and experiment
+* Define unlimited custom lines.
 * Fine-tune lines by using way points (these are not counted as stops)
 * Parameterizable analysis
 * Min, median, average, and maximal detour per line